(523692) 2014 EZ51

-' (provisional designation ') is a large trans-Neptunian object in the scattered disc, approximately 700 km in diameter.
+' is a large trans-Neptunian object in the scattered disc, approximately 575–1300 km in diameter.
 It was discovered on 18 April 2010, by the Pan-STARRS 1 survey at Haleakala Observatory, Hawaii, United States.

+also has a very short rotation period of only 3.2 hours, making it shorter than that of the dwarf planet Haumea, which has a rotation period of about 3.92 hours.

 has not yet been imaged by high-resolution telescopes, so it has no known moons.
 The Hubble Space Telescope is planned to image in 2026, which should determine if it has significantly sized moons.

+Observational history

+Discovery

+was discovered on 28 April 2014, by the DECam at Coquimbo Region, Chile. with precovery observations back to 18 April 2010 by the Pan-STARRS 1 survey at Haleakala Observatory, Hawaii, United States.

+Occultation

+An occultation by has occurred in New Zealand on 25 February 2019.